-On our mantle were the sea glass bottles I painted a year ago.
-I tried them first with the sunflowers ~
+On our mantle were the DIY sea glass bottles I painted a year ago.
+I tried them first with the sunflowers.

-but I thought the sunflowers just weren’t the right color, so I changed them out to the other flowers ~ which I obviously don’t know the name of.
-The orange flowers looked much better.
+I thought the sunflowers just weren’t the right color, so I changed them out to these orange flowers.
+They pick up the orange of the beaded runner and look so much better.

-Sometimes your original ideas doesn’t work, so you have to find another solution.
-In this case, the lighter scale and size of the seaglass bottles worked much better.
+Sometimes your original ideas don’t work, so you have to find another solution.
+In this case, the lighter scale and size of the sea glass bottles worked much better.
 And using the 2 bottles allowed the beautiful center beaded flower to show.

 For dishes, I chose turquoise dinner plates and orange salad plates.
 These dishes, which come in several colors, look like pottery but are actually indestructible melamine.

 For silverware, I went crazy for the copper-handled utensils.
 Since metallics are so popular, I thought the reflective warm nature of copper was a great contrast with the matte texture of the napkins, tablecloth and runner.
 I tied the silverware with a piece of burlap ribbon; that idea added more textural contrast ~ rustic with shine.

 I thought the burlap ribbon needed a little embellishment, so I made these turquoise and copper flowers with my Cricut Explore Air.
-(If you would like to take advantage of a great deal, check out this sale at Cricut.)
 Just that little extra touch finished the place setting by repeating the turquoise and copper.

 For glasses, I chose wine goblets also in copper.
 And then I just had to add this awesome copper pitcher.

 You have to have a few munchies on the table.
 I brought home this rectangle platter and 3 small bowls and picked up some orange vegetables (bell pepper, cauliflower and carrots) at the grocery store.
 I made a few condiments for dipping (They were gone by dinner time.)

-Food can add such natural, organic color to a fall tablescape that we should remember to use it.
+Food can add a natural, organic color to a fall tablescape that we should remember to use it.